 Beau Taylor is a founding partner and Chief Investment Officer of Madava Asset Management (formerly Taylor Woods Capital Management LLC).
 Prior to founding Taylor Woods Capital in 2011, he served as a Managing Director of Credit Suisse, Head of the Global Commodity Proprietary Trading Group and Co-Head of Global Commodities.
 He also served as a member of the Fixed Income Operating Committee.
 Mr. Taylor joined Credit Suisse in 2007 from JP Morgan where he was the Global Head of Energy Sales and Trading.
 Prior to that he was the Co-head of Power Trading at Morgan Stanley.
 Mr. Taylor began his career at Merrill Lynch Commodities in 1994.
 Mr. Taylor graduated Cornell University in 1994 with a Bachelor of Science degree in Applied Economics and Business Management.
 Prior to joining the national board, Beau served as a member of the New York Area Advisory Board.
 Beau joined the board of directors in 2015 as an independent, voting member.

-Ken is the co-founder of Dot Blockchain Media, a company that has introduced a new music file technology architecture to modernize copyright management and the music supply chain fit for the digital music age.
-Ken currently is the Chief Executive Officer of dotBC.
-Ken is an independent investor and business advisor for music startups and artists, through his company Digital Daruma, with a specific focus on artist facing music and media service companies.
+Ken is also an independent investor and business advisor for music startups and artists, through his company Digital Daruma, with a specific focus on artist facing music and media service companies.
 Digital Daruma has invested in numerous promising music startups over the decade.
 Digital Daruma has also made select direct investments in music artists and songs.
-Ken has also started PDX Media Partners, an investment management and marketing company focused on providing capital and insight for music creators in the new music economy.

 Jose Vergara is a music teacher at Miramonte Elementary (LAUSD).
 Prior to becoming a full-time music teacher at Miramonte, he was a general education teacher for fifteen years.
 Since 2009, Jose Vergara has volunteered countless hours to run the modern band music program at Miramonte, with the support of the national organization, Little Kids Rock.
 Four times a week, when every teacher is wrapping up the day after a long day of teaching, you can find Jose Vergara preparing himself for band practice with his students.
 Jose joined the board of directors in 2016 as an independent, voting member.